saviola777/haxball-headless-manager/jsdoc/writing-plugins.md

 the `!cheer` command.
 Other players executing the command would get the message:

 ```
 Access denied for !cheer of plugin abc/cheer.
-Player playerName does not have
+It requires one of the following
-role cheerleader.
+player roles: cheerleader.
 ```

 The most important functions of this plugin include:

-- `addPlayerRole(playerId, role, persistent = false)`: give role to player, persistent roles are kept after the player leaves and re-joins the room.
+- `addPlayerRole(playerId, role, userRole = false)`: give role to player, user roles are kept after the player leaves and re-joins the room.
-- `hasPlayerRole(playerId, role)`: returns whether the player has the given role.
+- `hasPlayerRole(playerId, role, userRole = false)`: returns whether the player has the given player/user role.
+- `ensurePlayerRoles(playerId, roles, plugin, { feature, message = "Access denied", userRole = false })`:
-- `ensurePlayerRole(playerId, role, plugin, feature, message)`: convenience function to ensure the player has the role and print an error message if not.
+  convenience function to ensure the player has at least one of the given player / user roles and print an error message if not. `roles` can be a single role or an array of roles.
-- `removePlayerRole(playerId, role)`: removed the role from the player.
+- `removePlayerRole(playerId, role)`: removes the role from the player and user.

 To keep track of role changes, the plugin offers the following event handlers:

-- `onPlayerRole(player, role, added)`: called whenever a role is added or removed.
+- `onPlayerRole(player, role, added, userRole)`: called whenever a role is added or removed.
-- `onPlayerRole_roleName(player, added)`: called whenever the specific role is added or removed.
+- `onPlayerRole_roleName(player, added, userRole)`: called whenever the specific role is added or removed.
-- `onPlayerRoleAdded(player, role)` and `onPlayerRoleRemoved(player, role)`:
+- `onPlayerRoleAdded(player, role, userRole)` and
+  `onPlayerRoleRemoved(player, role, userRole)`:
   called whenever a role is added or removed.
-- `onPlayerRoleAdded_roleName(player)` and `onPlayerRoleRemoved_roleName(player)`:
+- `onPlayerRoleAdded_roleName(player, userRole)` and
+  `onPlayerRoleRemoved_roleName(player, userRole)`:
   called whenever the specific role is added or removed.